Blockstream/lwk/README.md

 BEWallet is a library for Elements wallets.

 BEWallet is based on [Blockstream's GDK](https://github.com/Blockstream/gdk).
-Basically, it took all GDK Rust pieces and moved them to their own project.
+Essentially all GDK Rust pieces were moved to this project.

 BEWallet uses Electrum backends.